 - Legally, the person whose Will it is can sign it in advance of the witnessing, then acknowledge their signature in front of the two witnesses.
 However, this is not considered good practice, and there is usually no reason not to follow the standard procedure which is:

 - The person whose Will it is must sign the Will on the last page, watched by both witnesses.
 The witnesses then, while all three are still together, each sign below the testators signature, and write in their full name and address, just in case there is a dispute over whether the signing was carried out properly.
 Some people sign every page, which is perfectly OK.

 - The Will should always be dated, just to ensure there is no confusion over which Last Will and Testament is the valid one at the time of death.
 Paying Court and lawyers fees to sort that problem out could otherwise be very expensive.

 - Wills should be stored securely, to avoid loss (sometimes deliberate by disappointed beneficiaries) or damage.
-We recommend our sister company, whose Peace of Mind Services we believe ticks all the boxes for your future security as can be ticked at a reasonable cost.
+We recommend our sister company, whose Peace of Mind Service we believe ticks all the boxes for your future security that can be ticked at a reasonable cost.

 If you want to have a look at the Legislation, it is the Wills Act 1837 as updated.

-So how to Witness a Will during Coronovirus or other problem times?
+So how to Sign a Will during Coronovirus or other problem times?

 These are just suggestions, let us know if you have any more.
 Always remember to take necessary precautions to ensure germs are not passed on with the Will or the witnesses are not within 2 metres or are behind glass.
 Witnesses should ideally wear gloves and bring their own pens.
 Try to ensure there is a useful surface to sign on, so your signature really does look like your signature.
 Worst case, take a large book to rest the Will on.